gvwilson/sensibleadventures/coriandel/coriandel.md

 Sometimes I imagined throwing stones at her.
 Not pebbles, but big solid ones the size of pears.
 I saw a stone that size hit a man in the head once in the market when I was little.
 He didn't get up afterward, but I was sure my aunt would.
-She would stand up and brush herself off and say, "Oh, darling, can't you *please* be a little more considerate?
+She would stand up and brush herself off and say, "Oh, cherished, can't you *please* be a little more considerate?
 Please?
 For your mother's sake, if not for mine?
 We'd want her to be proud of you, wouldn't we?"